 symfony/emoji

-Symfony Emoji component gives PHP access to Unicode CLDR emoji characters and sequences, with helpers to work with modern emoji data.
-Includes an optional script to compress bundled data when zlib is enabled.
+Symfony Emoji component: access Unicode CLDR emoji characters and sequences in PHP.
+Includes a helper to compress bundled emoji data when zlib is enabled.
+Documentation and contributions are managed through the main Symfony repository.

 :heart: → "❤️") via the text locale, expanding accessibility for non-English audiences.emoji-mart.emoji-mart or similar instead.Executives:

-"This package lets us ship emoji features faster and more reliably—cutting development time by 50% while eliminating bugs from inconsistent emoji handling.
-For example, we can launch a global emoji picker for comments in 2 weeks instead of 6, ensuring it works identically on iOS, Android, and web.
+"This package enables us to ship emoji features faster and more reliably—reducing development time by 50% while eliminating inconsistencies in emoji handling.
+For example, we can launch a global emoji picker for comments in 2 weeks instead of 6, ensuring it works seamlessly across all platforms.
 It’s a zero-cost upgrade to our product’s expressiveness, with no long-term maintenance.
-Competitors still struggle with broken emoji displays; we’ll avoid that risk by using Unicode’s official dataset.
+Competitors still face issues with broken emoji displays; we’ll avoid that risk by using Unicode’s official dataset.
 The ROI is clear: faster iteration, fewer support issues, and global consistency."

 Engineering: